cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `count` of how many times it evaluates that subcircuit.
 It takes in a list of inputs and passes them through to instances of the subcircuit in the same order.
 It returns the sum of the subcircuit outputs.
-Note that only the `ParallelSum` gadget itself, and not its subcircuit, participates in `FlpGeneric`'s wire recording during evaluation, gadget consistency proofs, and proof validation, even though the subcircuit is provided to `ParallelSum` as an implementation of the `Gadget` interface.
+Note that only the `ParallelSum` gadget itself, and not its subcircuit, participates in the FLP's wire recording during evaluation, gadget consistency proofs, and proof validation, even though the subcircuit is provided to `ParallelSum` as an implementation of the `Gadget` interface.

 ~~~ python
 def eval(self, field: type[F], inp: list[F]) -> F: